clojurists-together/clojuriststogether.org/content/news/2024/Q3 2024 Call for Proposals.md

 - It'd be great to learn about your decision making-process (which is so fruitful)!
 - I'd also be curious to know about your approach to supporting new contributors and people from underrepresented groups.  <br>

+---

 ### What areas of the Clojure and ClojureScript ecosystem need support?
 - Although this doesn't affect me personally, it is always good to make it easier for newcomers, so may some articles/documentation aimed at them, and maybe support for things like Kit Framework so they can get going quickly.
-(3 comments)
+(4 comments)
 - A better test framework than clojure.test but ideally mostly compatible with current tooling.
+The implementation of clojure.test is borderline unreadable.
 - AI copilots specific to clojure libraries
 - Cloud deployment patterns & tooling
 - JVM/Clojure runtime has seen catch up with the JDK platform, but ClojureScript runtime seems to be a bit "stuck", which makes me worried.